mikejacobson/angular-bootstrap-scrolling-tabs/README.md

 #### <a id="ft1"></a>Support Adding Tabs Dynamically After Page Load

-If you will be adding tabs after page load (via, say, button click), add attribute `watch-tabs` to the directive element (either `scrolling-tabs` or `scrolling-tabs-wrapper`) and have it point to your tabs array:
+If you will be adding tabs after page load (via, say, button click), add attribute `watch-tabs` to the directive element and have it point to your tabs array:

 ```html
 <scrolling-tabs tabs="{{main.tabs}}"